 - Access to a digital camera, or mobile phone or tablet with camera capability.
 Basic computer tools such as Microsoft Word and Powerpoint.

 Students who have an Academic Standing of Suspension or Exclusion under Macquarie University's Academic Progression Policy are not permitted to enrol in OUA units offered by Macquarie University.
 Students with an Academic Standing of Suspension or Exclusion who have enrolled in units through OUA will be withdrawn.

 This subject was previously known as ECHX600 Early Childhood Philosophy and Pedagogy.

 This subject introduces students to the philosophical and pedagogical approaches in the field of early childhood education.
-Students explore the multifaceted role of an early childhood teacher through consideration of major approaches to early childhood education and participation in eight half-day field visits to an early childhood setting catering for children from birth to five years.
 The subject provides students with the opportunity to develop a critical understanding of: i) current philosophical and theoretical approaches to early childhood education; ii) the centrality of play, social interaction and relationships as a basis for early childhood curriculum; and iii) their own identity as early childhood educators.
 Overall, it aims to provide students with a crucial framework for developing professional teaching practice and for their future studies in early childhood.

 - Environment Play Analysis (40%)

 - Understanding and Promoting Children’s Play and Inquiry (40%)

 - Explanation of an area of the Early Years Learning Framework (20%)